What are the best techniques to reproduce famous paintings?

 Kuadros monitors the finish of each oil replica until it is to the satisfaction of our quality specialists.

-Sending paintings with errors to clients means a very expensive process for any company that makes this type of replicas, since it generates expenses for both parties and, worst of all, the final disenchantment of the client.
+Sending paintings with errors to clients means a very expensive process for any company that makes this type of replicas, since it generates expenses for both parties and, worst of all, the final desilusion from the client.
 For this reason, good companies that reproduce paintings always spend time retouching and correcting errors or omissions before the paintings are sent to their final destination.

 That is, the process of approval of the replica of a work occurs before it is packed and sent by secure mail to the client.
 When the client approves his painting, it is packed rolled up and sent to the expectant buyer.